vercel/commerce/site/comments.md

 ## [Part 3 - Writing e2e tests with Cypress](https://learn.cypress.io/tutorials/writing-end-to-end-tests-with-cypress)

 Not that I am a TS fanatic, it's good in places, but the cloned Vercel repo is in TS.
 At minimum we can refer to real world app or the docs for a TS setup reference.
-If the user chooses to, we can make it easier for them.
+If the audience chooses to, we can make it easier for them.

 ---